The following material will help you gain familiarity with the application process as incomplete proposals will NOT be reviewed:

 Presenter Proposal Application – to be downloaded

-When you have gathered your information, please download and complete the ICF Speakers Profile <download here> and forward to Helene Iliffe, Director of Programs
+When you have gathered your information, please download and complete the ICF Speakers Profile and once completed forward a copy to Helene Iliffe, Director of Programs